 Company Position

 Far Eastern University, Inc. Board Trustee

-Board Director
+and the second se Board Director

 PHINMA Corporation Douter

 Such engagements do not pose any actual or potential conflict of interest with this Agency.
 However, in the remote event that such conflict of interest actually arises in any matter presented to our Board for consideration, Director de Jesus shall be requested to inhibit himself from participating in such proceedings.